esri-es/ArcGIS-REST-API/HostedFeatureServices/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+---

 ## Getting started

+First if of all, if you haven't an ArcGIS Online account we encourage you to create a [free developer account](http://developers.arcgis.com/sign-up).

-First if you have not already done so download Postman and import this collection and the environment variables.
+Now, please download [Postman](https://www.getpostman.com/downloads/) and import [this collection](./Hosted%20Feature%20Service%20-%20ArcGIS.postman_collection.json) and [the environment variables](./Hosted%20Feature%20Services%20ArcGIS.postman_environment.json).

-Now you will need to [set up some variables](https://developers.onelogin.com/api-docs/1/getting-started/postman-collections) like: `username` and `password`.
+Next [set up some variables](https://developers.onelogin.com/api-docs/1/getting-started/postman-collections) like: `username` and `password`.

-This documentation is written is by describing common use cases, so if you want to create an empty database:
+You are ready to go, feel free to explore.
+This documentation is written by describing common use cases, so if you want to create an empty database:

 1. Go to [the respective section](#how-to-create-an-empty-database)
 2. Read the documentation